murda25/msgraph-sdk-dotnet/docs/overview.md

 ## Requests

 To make requests against the service, you'll need to build a request using the request builders of the client.
-The request builders are responsible for building the request URL while the `Request()` method of a request builder will build the request object.
 The request builder patterns are intended to mirror the REST API pattern.

-**Note:** Request and request builder classes are generated based on the $metadata description of the service.
-Interfaces are provided for each of these classes to enable easy unit testing around the logic contained in the classes.
-Since these interfaces are also generated, their signatures are subject to change without being considered a breaking change in the library.
-Anybody consuming these interfaces should be prepared for the class names or interface definitions to change between library versions.

 ### 1. Request builders